 If you didn’t already know, not all dirt is created equal.
 Dirt for construction projects both big and small can be divided into two different types: topsoil and fill dirt.

-Topsoil is the the top layer of dirt in the earth’s surface, generally around 4 to 12 inches.
+Topsoil is the top layer of dirt on the earth’s surface, generally around 4 to 12 inches.
 It contains a vast amount of nutrients and organic matter such as carbon, nitrogen, and other helpful nutrients, making it ideal soil to use for your yard and gardening.

 Fill dirt is the layer of dirt under the topsoil.
 It contains a very low amount of organic matter, and a much larger amount of solid particles that won’t break down or compost over time, making it ideal for filling spaces and providing a bed for construction projects.